Research

-The aim of the Research and Restoration Program is to improve our understanding of applied prairie ecology while placing more native vegetation back on the landscape to benefit people, the land, and other living things.
-The Research and Restoration Program provides leadership in prairie reconstruction and management through applied research.
+The aim of the Research Program is to improve our understanding of applied prairie ecology while placing more native vegetation back on the landscape to benefit people, the land, and other living things.
+This program provides leadership in prairie reconstruction and management through applied research.

 What We Do